chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-taylor-green-vortex/3d-taylor-green-vortex.rst

 Matrix-free - Linear Solver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``lethe-fluid-matrix-free`` has significantly more parameters for its linear solver.
-The new parameters are all related to the geometric multigrid preconditioner that is used by the matrix free algorithm.
+The new parameters are all related to the geometric multigrid preconditioner that is used by the matrix-free algorithm.

 .. code-block:: text